Skip to content

 Sheldrick Wildlife Trust - Baby Elephant Rescue

-© Frank Petersens for Save The Elephants
+© Frank af Petersens for Save The Elephants of confiscated ivory in Odzala-Kokoua National Park

 Sheldrick Wildlife Trust - Baby Elephant Rescue

-© Jane Wynyard for Save The Elephants
+© Jane Wynyard for Save The Elephants of the Hardwoods calves playing

 Shop to save African elephants